KatherineMichel/setting-up-an-open-source-project/README.md

 ## CONTRIBUTING.md

-A CONTRIBUTING.md provides guidance to contributors about best practices for contributing to the project.
+A CONTRIBUTING.md file provides guidance to contributors about best practices for contributing to the project.

 * [Setting Guidelines for Repository Contributors](https://help.github.com/articles/setting-guidelines-for-repository-contributors)